frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 //Prints 3 to the console
 ```

-> Note: You do not invoke length, as it is not a function but a property.

 ### Functions

 Functions are reusable pieces of code that we can use to execute code blocks whenever they are invoked.